djnovin/ns_server/README.md

 # 1. Intro

-This is just a micro-service to that generates messages that are proxied to sms/email broker service.
+This is just a micro-service that generates messages that are proxied to sms/email broker service.
 It uses the powerful [Actix Web](https://actix.rs/) framework.

 # 2. How to run?